rsxdalv/tts-generation-webui/documentation/external_extensions.md

 ## Overview

-The TTS Generation WebUI supports loading extensions from multiple sources:
+The TTS WebUI supports loading extensions from multiple sources:

 1. The main `extensions.json` file (included in the repository)
 2. An optional `extensions.external.json` file (gitignored, for your custom extensions)